circular-o/circular/README.md

 npm start
 ```

-This will spin up the Shoelace dev server.
+This will spin up the Circular dev server.
 After the initial build, a browser will open automatically.
 There is currently no hot module reloading (HMR), as browser's don't provide a way to reregister custom elements, but most changes to the source will reload the browser automatically.

 The documentation is powered by Docsify, which uses raw markdown files to generate pages.
 As such, no static files are built for the docs.